silasdavis/bosmarmot/README.md

 }
 ```

-Both files (`epm.yaml` & `storage.sol`) should be in the same directory with nothing else in it.
+Both files (`epm.yaml` & `storage.sol`) should be in the same directory with no other yaml or sol files.

 From inside that directory, we are ready to deploy.

 ```
-bos --keys="localhost:10997" \
+bos --address=F71831847564B7008AD30DD56336D9C42787CF63
-	--chain-url="tcp://localhost:46657" \
-	--address=0A40DC874BC932B78AC390EAD1C1BF33469597AB
 ```

-where the field in `--address` is the `ValidatorAddress` at the top of your `burrow.toml`.
+where you should replace the `--address` field with the `ValidatorAddress` at the top of your `burrow.toml`.

 That's it!
 You've succesfully deployed (and tested) a Soldity contract to a Burrow node.

+Note - that to redeploy the burrow chain later, you will need the same genesis-spec.json and burrow.toml files - so keep hold of them!

 ## Working with Javascript